-UAE company formation for Indian founders — real all-in cost, no sales calls
+UAE company formation for Indian founders — published starting price, no sales calls

 India is the UAE's biggest source of new entrepreneurs.
 With 100% ownership, 0% personal income tax, the India–UAE CEPA trade deal and a flight under four hours from most Indian cities, a UAE company is the natural next step.
-Formenzo gives you the honest, all-in price for every free zone — and lets you start online, from India.
+Formenzo gives you the published scenarios for every free zone — and lets you start online, from India.

 Why Indian founders choose the UAE